fooplugins/fooconvert/readme.txt

 The source code for this plugin is available publicly on GitHub [here](https://github.com/fooplugins/fooconvert).

 == Changelog ==

+= 1.1.1 =
+* Date Updated : 8 Feb 2025
+* FooConvert PRO now available!
+* Updated whole plugin to use PSR4 autoloading standards.
+* Fixed admin path issues where assets were not loading.

 = 1.0.1 =
 * Date Updated : 27 Jan 2025